d1024choi/ETRIdriving-DevKit/README.md

 ![supple_fig3](./images/supple_fig3.png)

 ## Download (To-be-updated)
-For sharing the whole dataset, we have been applying some image processings (bluring face and license plate) to the front-view images.
+For sharing the sequences in the dataset, we have been applying some image processings (bluring face and license plate) to the front-view images in the sequences.